HoopCha/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+A Token is used to authenticate the user of an app, this is usually received after a successful login, it then allows the user to access private routes through the site.

 - [ ] What steps can you take in your web apps to keep your data secure?

+Implement JWT or JSON web tokens, Use strong passwords, build in security like private routes.

 - [ ] Describe how web servers work.

+Usually large storages of computers that are running and connected to the internet so that people can access the websites that they are running and do things with them.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+Create (Post) , Read (Get), Update (Put), Delete (Delete),

 ## Project Set Up